Disappearance of Cédrika Provencher

-Cédrika Provencher (29 August 1997—before 2015) was a Canadian girl from Trois-Rivières, Quebec, Canada, who disappeared aged 9 on 31 July 2007.
+Cédrika Provencher (29 August 1997— 31 July 2007) was a Canadian girl from Trois-Rivières, Quebec, Canada, who disappeared aged 9 on 31 July 2007.
 Her disappearance resulted in one of the biggest police searches in Québec's history.
 She was declared "missing" on 31 July 2007, (but some commentators in the media already believed that she was kidnapped), and "likely abducted" 72 hours later.
 Despite the offer of a reward, her whereabouts remained unknown for more than eight years.

 On 12 December 2015, Québec provincial police (SQ) announced that her remains had been found by hunters in a wooded area not far from Trois-Rivières.
 No one has been charged in connection to her death.

 Disappearance and search

 It is believed that Cédrika was asked by a man to help search for a lost dog, and agreed to help.
 She cycled around the area, knocking on doors and asking residents if they had seen the dog.
 She was seen emerging from a wooded area with a friend, closely followed by a man.
 She was then seen on her bike in a local park and on various nearby streets.
 At 8:30 pm, her bicycle was found leaning against a fire hydrant on the corner of streets Chabanel and Chapais.

 On 2 August 2007, 72 hours later, municipal officers suggested that she had been abducted.
 The Sûreté du Québec (SQ) therefore took over the investigation from the smaller Trois-Rivières police service, as per law.
 Neither police forces declared the Amber alert.
 Hundreds of citizens assisted in the search for Cédrika, to no avail.
 On 13 August, while around 60 investigators were working full-time on the case, a reward of was offered in exchange of information.
 It was raised to in 2009.

 Between August 2007 and July 2008, various newspapers published information on various aspects of the search, but no concrete information surfaced to be able to find Cédrika or even to establish whether she was still alive.